0%

 Step 4: Secure AI Agent Actions with Session Validation

-2. Pass the validated_session object (or at least session_token) to functions that perform sensitive operations.
+2. Pass the validated_session (or at least the session_token) down to any function that needs to confirm user identity or permissions.

-# Example of integrating session validation into your agent's logic
+# Example of integrating session validation directly into your agent's core

 import anthropic